cwbaker/forge/docs/reference/prototype-functions.md

 return Directory;
 ~~~

-The target prototype is created with a call to `forge:TargetPrototype()` passing `'Directory'` as the identifier for the target prototype.
+The target prototype is created with a call to `TargetPrototype()` passing `'Directory'` as the identifier for the target prototype.
 The identifier only provides debug information during the dump of the dependency graph and so is only required to be informative.

 The create function is called when the `Directory` prototype is used to create a target, e.g. when `toolset:Directory(identifier)` is called from a buildfile.
 The `toolset` and `identifier` arguments from this call are forwarded through to `Directory.create()` and the target prototype, `Directory`, is forwarded into the third parameter.